 All users of Starfish, regardless of role, are expected to meet the standards of record-keeping detailed below, consistent with Federal and University policy.
 For academic advisers, documentation of recommendations and interpretation of policy is a basic expectation of professional and ethical practice.

 Maintaining record of interactions with students is essential for facilitating continuity in a student’s educational development.
 Notes maintained in Starfish are part of the student’s educational record, and are viewable by individuals in particular roles and educational connections with the student.

 These records protect both the student and the university by allowing mistakes to be corrected, and students to be held accountable to instructions provided by university personnel.
 These documentation standards ensure that the content of these records are consistent with policy and ethical guidelines.

-Use of advising notes should be consistent with the ethical standards of the advising field (per the Exposition of NACADA’s Core Values):
+Use of Starfish notes should be consistent with all federal and university policies, as well as the ethical standards of the advising field:

 - Respect for student confidentiality rights regarding personal information;